Why is LAFC vs LA Galaxy called El Tráfico?

 “Mike and I were trying to workshop the contenders that we would do on the polls,” Rodríguez explained.
 “We decided to do a poll on each of our sites for readers to pick the name that they wanted to use.
 One choice was the LA or Hollywood Derby.
 Another was the Battle of Los Angeles, which I actually thought was probably going to get some traction, but no, it was El Tráfico that really took the cake.
 It overwhelmingly won on both sites.”

-The catchiness of El Tráfico has proven to be strong and here we are, over three and a half years later in 2021 and the derby name still applies, despite the initial doubts.
-The sides go head to head at the Dignity Health Sports Park on Sunday.
+The catchiness of El Tráfico has proven to be strong and here we are, over five years later in 2023 and the derby name still applies, despite the initial doubts.
+Now we can just enjoy the action...